 Feedback is given at each Staff/Student Forum meeting regarding any issues from the previous meeting that required action.

 Students should be able to view the minutes from both Departmental Board/Departmental Learning and Teaching Committee and Forum meetings, which should be displayed on the departmental/programme notice board/website/VLE area.
-Departmental staff, DSCs and student representatives should work together to identify and implement best practice and disseminate outcomes to students.
+Departmental staff, Department Representatives, Accessibility and Inclusion Representatives and Programme Representatives should work together to identify and implement best practice and disseminate outcomes to students.

-Issues that remain unresolved at departmental level will be reviewed by DSCs and departmental staff at the start of each academic year, and where necessary will be taken up by the Quality Office, which will report the College response back to Departments.
+Issues that remain unresolved at departmental level will be reviewed by Department Representatives, Accessibility and Inclusion Representatives and departmental staff at the start of each academic year, and where necessary will be taken up by the Quality Office, which will report the College response back to Departments.

 Membership of each Staff/Student Forum is for departments to determine, but could include invitations to the following: